zhufuyi/sponge_doc/en/microservice-development-mysql.md

 make run
 ```

 > [!note] During development, you will frequently use the `make proto` command.
-It internally executes a series of subcommands for generating code: generating `template code` for API interfaces, `error codes`, `RPC client test code`, and the related `*.pb.go` files.
+It internally executes a series of subcommands for generating code: generating `template code` for API interfaces, `error codes`, `grpc client test code`, and the related `*.pb.go` files.
 It also automatically merges code related to API interfaces.
 You don't need to worry about overwriting existing business logic code.
 Even if something unexpected happens (like a power outage), you can find backup code before each merge in the `/tmp/sponge_merge_backup_code` directory.
 In Windows, it's located in `C:\Users\YourUsername\AppData\Local\Temp\sponge_merge_backup_code`.
 Execute this command whenever you add or update API interface descriptions in the proto file; otherwise, it's not necessary.

 Open the project code using the `GoLand` IDE, go to the `internal/service` directory, and open the test file with the suffix `_client_test.go`.
 Here, you will find tests and performance benchmarking functions for each API interface defined in the proto file.
 Before testing, fill in the request parameters, similar to testing API interfaces in a Swagger interface, as shown in the image below:

 ![micro-rpc-test](assets/images/micro-rpc-test.png)

 If you don't have the `GoLand` IDE, you can still test using commands.
-Navigate to the `internal/service` directory, open the test file with the suffix `_client_test.go`, modify the request parameters for the RPC method, and execute the test command like this: `go test -run Test_service_teacher_methods/GetByID`.
+Navigate to the `internal/service` directory, open the test file with the suffix `_client_test.go`, modify the request parameters for the grpc method, and execute the test command like this: `go test -run Test_service_teacher_methods/GetByID`.

 > [!tip] In the CRUD API interfaces, there is a paginated query interface with arbitrary conditions.
 With this interface, you can avoid writing many API query interfaces.
 Click to see <a href="/public-doc?id=%f0%9f%94%b9arbitrary-condition-paging-query" target="_blank">Arbitrary Condition Paging Query</a> instructions.